 Mac and Cheese Tuna Casserole

-- Return pot to stove over medium heat and cook butter and onions until butter is melted and onions are soft.
+- Cook the butter until melted and the onions are soft.

-- Add in the tuna and break up the chunks.
+- Add in the tuna and stir to break up the chunks.

 - Mix in the milk, cream of mushroom soup, and cheese packets until well mixed.